Hospice Patient’s Day Is Made By Two Visiting Felines Thanks to Project Wish

 Sara and her team did some research and found out about Raining Cats, a local no-kill, feline rescue non-profit run by a small group of volunteers dedicated to rescuing, socializing and rehoming abandoned cats and kittens.
 She called them up and asked if they could bring a kitten or two to visit Connie, and the Director of Raining Cats, Linda Richter, heartily agreed.

 Connie couldn’t have been more thrilled.
 “It feels wonderful to have cats here.
 I’m enjoying them so much.
 We always had kittens at home growing up,” said Connie with a big smile, “and they are very soothing.”
-Her nephew, John, who was visiting and who said Connie was like a mother to him growing up since his mother died young, was also very pleased with the visit.
+Her nephew, John, who was visiting and who said Connie was like a mother to him growing up, was also very pleased with the visit.
 “This is so wonderful to see her happy,” he said.

 The visit also put a smile on another person’s face, Heather, who was there for the visit.
 “To see Connie with those kittens, it brought so much joy to see her smiling.
 Such a small thing that we take for granted brought so much happiness to one person; definitely had some tears.
 I love my job,” said Heather.